 Anxiety is a mental health disorder.
 It affects all age groups.
-That said, anxiety treatment for adolescents must look different than it would for older demographics.
+That said, co-occurring mental health treatment, such as anxiety, must look different for adolescents than it would for older demographics.
 Learn more about Foothills at Red Oak Recovery and how we help treat anxiety in teens.

 Why Your Adolescent Needs Anxiety Treatment

 Feelings of worry are taking over.
 They’re anxious, even if there’s nothing really going on.
 Grades may be good.
 In fact, school might be over for the summer, but the anxiety continues.

 Soon, it’s difficult for your teen to function.
 Worries and feelings of dread make it hard to participate in activities.
 Unwanted thoughts and emotions seem to intrude at the least opportune moments.
 In addition, there are the physical symptoms.

 Foothills at Red Oak Recovery treats co-occurring issues, and therapists have heard of constant tiredness.
 Your adolescent feels like they’ve been on edge and unable to relax during the day or night.
 Not surprisingly, they’re feeling irritable.
 Similarly, the individual can’t concentrate.

 Anxiety treatment addresses the mental health disorder as well as the symptoms while also simultaneously working on substance abuse issues.
 It enables your teen to deal with intrusive thoughts.
 Most importantly, it helps with physiological expressions of the condition.